Jhyrith/tailcrud/README.md

 ## Installation

-This repo uses Herd, so first we need to clone it to your Herd directory.
+This repo uses Herd on PHP 8.1, so first we need to clone it to your Herd directory.

 ```sh
 cd ~/Herd;